-Trunks needed for 'Trunk R Treat' on Oct.
+Trunks invited for 'Trunk R Treat' on Oct.
 31 | MLTnews.com

-The Mountlake Terrace Business Association is once again hosting the Halloween favorite event, Trunk R Treat on Tuesday, Oct.
+The Mountlake Terrace Business Association is calling on businesses and organizations to participate in Mountlake Terrace’s Halloween favorite event, Trunk R Treat on Thursday, Oct.
 31.

-During the event, kids are invited to a safe and family-friendly truck or treat adventure around a local parking lot of decorated vehicles, with trunks open and full of candy.
+During the event, kids are invited to a safe and family-friendly trick or treat adventure around a local parking lot of decorated vehicles, with trunks open and full of candy.

-There are still spaces open for adults who want to participate by bringing a decorated trunk and at least 1,500 pieces of candy.
+Adults who want to participate should bring a decorated trunk and at least 1,500 pieces of candy.
 For more information about hosting a trunk, click here and scroll to the second page.

 Trunk R Treat is held at the intersection of 56th Avenue West and 232nd Street Southwest.
 Kids begin trick or treating at 5 p.m.
 All “trunks” must be on-site by 4 p.m. and set up by 4:30 p.m.
 Trunk R Treat typically lasts about two hours.